auth0/docs/articles/integrations/marketing/eloqua/index.md

 6. Complete the final step of the wizard and click **Finish**.

 That's it!
-You successfully imported your Auth0 users to Eloqua.
+You successfully imported your Auth0 users into Eloqua.